Kalvar/ios-KRMarqueeScrollView/README.md

 ## Supports

-To implement marquee effect with images, views, and you can use it to show marquee or page by page mode.
+To implement marquee effect or carousel with images, views, and you can use it to show marquee or page by page mode.

 ## How To Get Started